Adam Enfroy Logo

 No, you don’t need PowerPoint to host a webinar.

-Depending on the subject matter, a simple slide deck might be enough to get your point across.
+A simple slide deck might be enough to get your point across, depending on the subject matter.

-In other cases, you might consider using a whiteboard to help explain concepts during your webinar.
+In other cases, use a whiteboard to help explain concepts during your webinar.

-The important thing is to use whatever webinar format will allow you to best communicate your message to your audience.
+The important thing is to use whatever webinar format will allow you to communicate your message to your audience best.

 Are Webinars Good For Brand Awareness?